RileyParsons/Projects_and_work/README.md

 ## Internship Project
 Webpage with SQL database and Machine Learning (ML) model.
-Users can upload a dataset in a zip file to train an ML model.
+Users can upload a dataset in a zip file to train a ML model.
 Model can then be loaded in to perform categorisation tasks.
 In this project it was to identify faulty pipes.

 - Python
 - Django